Avalanfox/Team-Currents-WRO-FE-2026/README.md

 The robot uses a LEGO Technic drivetrain with a differential.
 The chassis and several other parts were designed in CAD and 3D printed in PLA.

 During development, we changed both the mechanical design and the software several times.
-Most of these changes came from problems we found while testing the robot on the actual track, especially with wall detection, camera placement, obstacle detection and steering.
+These changes were based on problems and performance observations from testing the robot, including drivetrain speed, steering behaviour, wall detection, camera placement, obstacle detection and lighting conditions.

 ## Robot Photos